An extended Merton problem with relaxed benchmark tracking: Numerical Examples and Financial Implications

-In what follows, we further discuss some financial implications of the adjustment impact by capital injection in Remark \ref{compareM}.
-We shall take the cost parameter $\beta=1$ for simplicity.
+We first discuss some financial implications of the adjustment impact by capital injection in Remark \ref{compareM} through the next few numerical examples.
+Let us take the cost parameter $\beta=1$ for simplicity.
 Firstly, let us consider the case when $\mu_Z=\sigma_Z=0$, i.e., the benchmark is constant $z\in\R_+$.
 It follows from \eqref{eq:zgeq0} that, the optimal portfolio-wealth ratio and the consumption-wealth ratio $(\frac{\theta^*(x,z)}{x},\frac{c^*(x,z)}{x})$ admit the following expression that, for $(x,z)\in\R_+^2$,